jumpinjackie/forge-e33-mod/design/GREEN.md

 ### Design Notes

  - In the game, Volester is one of the lower-tier enemies with flying that has a weak point in its chest.
- - Like Demineur, gave this one a Skulking Ghost sac effect to emphasize its weakness to targeted attacks.
+ - Like Démineur, gave this one a Skulking Ghost sac effect to emphasize its weakness to targeted attacks.
  - 13/10/2025: Removed Devoid.
  - 18/10/2025: Made the skulking ghost effect triggered by opponents